syncfusion-content/blazor-docs/blazor/datagrid/events.md

 The [BeforeAutoFill](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridEvents-1.html#Syncfusion_Blazor_Grids_GridEvents_1_BeforeAutoFill) event will be triggered before the autofill action is performed.

-> By setting the `Cancel` argument of the `BeforeAutoFill` event to true, the entire cells that are being automatically filled in the cell can be prevented.
+> By setting the `Cancel` argument of the `BeforeAutoFill` event to true, the entire cells being automatically filled in the cell can be prevented.

 ```cshtml
 @using Syncfusion.Blazor.Grids